Winter-Themed Classroom Resources, Grades K-5

 A comprehensive resource on DST, Daylight Saving Time.

-Daylight Saving Time 2011: Why and When It Ends
+Daylight Saving Time 2014: When Does It Begin?
+And Why?

 History of DST and a brief discussion of positive and negative health effects.